oat-sa/extension-tao-publishing/README.md

 ## Set up deliveries on TAO Platform

-To be able to synchronize, you need to set up the publication targets that you want to publish.
+To be able to publish, you need to set up the publication targets that you want to publish.
 You can do it by:
  - Clicking on Settings Icon (top corner right side) -> Publication Targets -> Add Button.
  - Label: Fill the label with a good name of your choice.
  - Root URL should be the protocol + hostname of the publication target (other TAO platform).
 Ex: https://demo.taotesting.com/.
- - Auth type: In case of Basic Auth, just use a username and password of a real user in the system that you want to publish.
+ - Auth type: In case of Basic Auth, just use an username and password of a real user in the system that you want to publish.
 Please make sure that user has proper permissions.

+After this steps, we're able to see a new button called publish on the delivery dialog.
+To do a publication, just click on it and follow the proper steps on the publication dialog.